 Why?
 For years, ads ran in many publications titled I Hate Annuities and Why You Should Too.
 It was obvious that the author of the article wanted to downplay all annuities to persuade individuals to invest in his company’s assets under management programs.

 Why “hate” any financial product?
-All though annuities are not for everyone (especially the variable annuities) they are just a financial tool used to solve potential financial problems, e.g. market loss, broker fees, lifetime income and more, while leaving the possibility of double digit market-linked returns.
+Although annuities are not for everyone (especially variable annuities) they are just a financial tool used to solve potential financial problems, e.g. market loss, broker fees, lifetime income, and more while leaving the possibility of double-digit market-linked returns.

 Another reason that people trashed the idea of annuities was due to what I would call “Dad’s pension” or monthly payment from his defined benefit retirement plan (Note that it was the company’s responsibility to guarantee the amount of the monthly benefit payment).
 When Dad got ready to retire after many years on-the-job, he was offered a pension that had different payout options.
 The highest payout option was the single-life option.
 Often this was the option of choice.
 While it had the biggest lifetime payout option, it also carried a future problem.
 When Dad, the pensioner, died, the pension /annuity payments stopped and the remaining balance was kept by the company.